gramanicu/CarlsenBot/Readme.md

 - Bishop, King, Knight, Pawn, Queen, Rook - classes that implement functionality specific to the piece
 - Piece - a template class, that contains the base logic for pieces
-- PieceColor - a class that stores the colours.
+- PieceColor - a enum that contains the two possible color for the pieces: black & white.

 ### player

 This package contains the brain of the game.

-- AI - class that stores the "brain"
+- AI - class that implements the ai - the brain of the bot
-- Player - it is a wrapper used by the AI
+- Player - it is a wrapper used by the AI, will store information about both players in the future

 ### position

-- Position - position manager
+- Position - used to represent positions on the board.
+Different methods, to be able to use 3 systems to represent a point: char+number, x+y, Position.
+Parses strings into x-y positions.

 ### table

 - Table - here the chess board is stored, with functionalities added for pieces
-- CheckSystem - class that will store the check functionality
+- CheckSystem - the check system is a class that verifies when the king is in check (and what cells are attacked).
+At the moment, it is a simple sistem, just made to work.

 ## Game overview

-Currenlty, when the application is first run, it will initialise the board, then wait for xboard commands.
+Currently, when the application is first run, it will initialise the board, then wait for xboard commands.
 The moment it receives the "xboard" command, it will reply with a set of settings.
 After each turn change, the "ai" will try to compute a new move.
 Currently, the AI uses RNG, and it may send invalid movements, as it cannot detect "check" (only if it is already in check, when it resigns).
 And, because xboard doesn't reply with "invalid move", it doesn't know, to be able to select another move or resign.
 It must be closed manually.
 Because the application activates the "usermove" option, every move command it receives must have this prefix "usermove _move_".

 Every piece is implemented, without some advanced movements (castling, en passant, check by discovery detection).